maxuible/LeagueWinRateVsSummoner/README.md

 3. Get the amount of wins on each side

 # Why:
-Want experience with API queries
+Wanted experience with API queries